sloev/python-lambdarest/README.md

 ## Getting Started

-This module gives you the option of using different functions to handle different HTTP methods.
+This module helps you to handle different HTTP methods in your AWS Lambda.

 ```python
 from lambdarest import create_lambda_handler